bomonike/bomonike.github.io/ansible.md

 * <a target="_blank" href="https://www.youtube.com/watch?v=OSkGaxR1yds">
   OpenStack Ansible Deployment (OSAD)</a>

-## Ansible on laptops

-<a target="_blank" href="https://github.com/monfresh/laptop">https://github.com/monfresh/laptop</a> my personal playbooks and scripts to install a laptop from scratch including some dotfiles.
-Based on Fedora 27.
-Not idempotent.

-<a target="_blank" href="https://github.com/vaskas/laptop-ansible">https://github.com/vaskas/laptop-ansible</a>
-for Fedora 26

 ## Misc

 * From 2013 until October 11, 2017, Ansible Weekly newsletter at <a target="_blank" href="https://hvops.com/news/ansible/">https://hvops.com/news/ansible</a>